 The Company recognized a gain on the sale of the South Carolina Facility of \$8.2 million.

 In conjunction with the sale, the Company and NYDIG terminated the South Carolina Hosting Order.
-The NYDIG Hosting Agreement related to the New York Facility was not impacted by this transaction and remains in place.
+The NYDIG by this transaction and remains in place.